- 10 February 2020

 Some people begin the role and enjoy the patient contact so much that they remain in that role for the rest of their working life.
 Others use it as a stepping stone onto other careers.
 Either way, becoming a care assistant is an important and rewarding job.
 In this article we look at how to become a care assistant and what qualifications and career opportunities exist.

-The different roles of a Care Assistant
+The different roles of a Healthcare Assistant

 The same role can be known as a Nursing Assistant or Nursing Auxiliary – although these terms are less widely used today.

 Some organisations also use the following terms: Carer, Domiciliary Carer or Support Worker.
+Although, strictly, these roles should be defined by a different set of skills and duties.

 What do Healthcare Assistants do?